Bhupesh-V/ugit/README.md

 ### Windows

-To use ugit on windows you need to install:
+To use ugit on Windows you need to install:

 1. Git Bash<br>
    Git bash comes with git (if you have installed it on your machine then no need).
 To install git (preferably with scoop):